 "Kimi was undoubtedly the fastest.
 We do not yet know the reasons for the breakup.
 Until then, all the telemetry data was fine.
 We will work hard to reduce the gap from Schumacher".

 The fact that there is a crisis around and that the fans' audience prefer to reduce unnecessary expenses is evident.
 The European Grand Prix also had to deal with the lower turnout.
-But the result was so heavy that no one expected.
-The organizers had planned, in the three days, about 300,000 spectators for the weekend of the engines.
+But the result was so heavy that no one expected it.
+The organizers had planned, in the three days, about 300.000 spectators for the weekend of the engines.
 A total of 220.000 arrived, 120.000 of them on Sunday alone (instead of 150.000 last year).
 A bad blow: 80.000 fewer spectators represent a huge lack of revenue and also a wake-up call for future editions.